Feeling stuck on that fellowship application? Let me help with some Fulbright Scholarship tips.

 To those statements I say: aht, aht!
 Fear will not win.
 Not today.
 Even though nerves and apprehension that get the best of us, overseas fellowships like Fulbright are nothing to be scared of.
 Plus, there are people like me who offer Fulbright application tips, and want people to pursue more international fellowships.

-Now a Fulbright alumna who didn’t know Fulbright’s level of prestige, attended a mid-sized liberal arts university in Illinois, and is a proud Black woman, I applied anyway.
-I defied the odds of winning and had minimal Fulbright tips to refer to on my journey.
-To help other applicants to apply with more confidence, I want to share key Fulbright scholarship tips and takeaways.
+Now a Fulbright alumna who didn’t know Fulbright’s level of prestige, attended a mid-sized liberal arts university in Illinois, and is a proud Black woman – I applied anyway.
+I defied the odds of winning, worked with my advisor, and had few online tips to refer to on my journey.
+To help other applicants to apply with more confidence, I want to share key Fulbright Scholarship tips and takeaways.

 Don’t let the prestige fool you – you are capable!